FillydelphiaDev/FillydelphiaPrototype/Docs/Concepts/Script.md

 ![RED_SQUARE] TODO: Reference art of a pony skeleton at the table with a terminal on the table.

 You stumble upon an open door leading to reactor.
 Radiation levels increased as you come closer.
 All you see inside is a collapsed tunnel.
 There's no way further.
-You also saw a door to depot, but it was locked from the other side.
+You also saw a door to storage section, but it was locked from the other side.
 After a few dead ghouls, you reached the door to atrium.

 ### Act 3: Atrium ###

-![RED_SQUARE] TODO: Player clears atrium from ghouls; checks on cafeteria, school with tons of propaganda, medical ward with a terminal with records, and living quarters with some stories inside.
+![RED_SQUARE] TODO: Player clears atrium from ghouls; checks on medical ward with a terminal with records, and living quarters with cafeteria, school with tons of propaganda, and some stories inside.

-### Act 4: Overmare's Office ###
+### Act 4: Security ###

-![RED_SQUARE] TODO: Terminal contains instructions for overmare from Stable-Tec, Starlight's thoughts on various things including the coup attempt, and command to open the tunnel to cutiemark storage.
+![RED_SQUARE] TODO: Player checks on security and finds notes about their response to the coup.
+Also, player optionally checks on Armory, until finally going for overmare's office.
+Her terminal contains instructions for overmare from Stable-Tec, Starlight's thoughts on various things including the coup attempt, and command to open the tunnel to cutiemark storage.
 Player can't activate it, because there's not enough power.
 Now player is asked to turn on the reactor.
-The only way to reactor is through depot.
+The only way to reactor is through storage.

-### Act 5: Depot ###
+### Act 5: Road to Reactor ###

-![RED_SQUARE] TODO: Door, surprisingly, is open.
+![RED_SQUARE] TODO: You go through the gardens until you reach storage.
+Door, surprisingly, is open.
 There is signs of cut-in attempt.
-Player finds out that rebels inside waited until everyone outside died made an attempt to leave the stable.
+Player finds out that rebels inside waited until everyone outside died and made an attempt to leave the stable.

-### Act 6: Reactor ###
+### Act 6: Bringing Power ###

 ![RED_SQUARE] TODO: Reactor level is time-based.
 You turn on the reactor in two stages, with a mini boss battle with The Glowing One in between.

-### Act 7: Cutiemark Storage ###
+### Act 7: The Overmare ###

 ![RED_SQUARE] TODO: After player returns to the Overmare's office, he notices that there's new note on the terminal.
 It's from Starlight, and she says that she's waiting for player in the cutiemark storage.
 Player needs to defeat the overmare to win the game.